An aneurysm occurs when the walls of the aorta become weak and the diameter of the aorta increases.

 Risk factors include smoking, high blood pressure, and having a family history of aneurysms.

-In addition, aortic aneurysms may also develop due to an aortic dissection, which is typically associated with high blood pressure.
+In addition, an aortic dissection, typically associated with high blood pressure, may cause an aortic aneurysm to develop.
 An aortic dissection occurs when blood flow forces the layers of the wall of your aorta apart, which weakens your aorta.

 Certain other diseases can weaken the layers of the aortic wall, increasing the risk of aneurysms.
 These diseases include:

 Your risk of developing TAA increases as you age.
 TAA is more common in men than in women.
 The larger your TAA, or the faster it grows, the more likely it is to rupture.
 The chance of rupture increases when your aneurysm is larger than about twice the normal diameter.

 Symptoms of an aortic dissection include chest and/or back pain.
 It can often mimic the symptoms of a heart attack.
 If you experience chest or back pain, you should notify your physician immediately.

 Tests and Treatments

 Your physician will order one or more of the following tests to diagnose TAA: